5.2 Quake in China Kills Two, 7,000 Evacuated

 - More than 7,000 residents were forced to evacuate the city as railway officials issued warnings regarding transport disruptions to inspect local rail infrastructure.

-A 5.2 magnitude earthquake struck south China's Guangxi region early Monday, killing two people, toppling buildings and triggering the evacuations of thousands, state media reported.
-Four others were injured, while more than 7,000 residents were evacuated from Liuzhou city.
-The search for several missing residents wrapped up around midday Monday, after the last trapped person, a 91-year-old man, was found alive in good condition, authorities sai…
+BEIJING—A 5.2 magnitude earthquake struck south China’s Guangxi region early Monday, killing at least two people, toppling buildings and triggering the evacuations of thousands, state media reported.
+At least four others were injured.
+The actual number of casualties from such events may be much higher as the Chinese regime routinely suppresses or alters information.
+The search for several missing residents wrapped up around midday Monday, after …

 Coverage Details